MicrosoftDocs/memdocs/sccm/core/clients/manage/cmg/setup-cloud-management-gateway.md

 Clients refresh policy by default every 24 hours, so wait at least one day after creating a new CMG before you delete the old one.
 If clients are turned off or without an internet connection, you may need to wait longer.

 Starting in version 1802, if you have an existing CMG on the classic deployment method, you must deploy a new CMG to use the Azure Resource Manager deployment method.<!--509753--> There are two options:

 - If you want to reuse the same service name:

     1. First delete the classic CMG, taking into account the guidance to always have at least one active CMG for internet-based clients.

     2. Create a new CMG using a Resource Manager deployment.
 Reuse the same server authentication certificate.

     3. Reconfigure the CMG connection point to use the new CMG instance.

 - If you want to use a new service name:

     1. Create a new CMG using a Resource Manager deployment.
 Use a new server authentication certificate.

     2. Create a new CMG connection point and link with the new CMG.

     3. Wait at least one day for internet-based clients to receive policy about the new CMG.

     4. Delete the classic CMG.

+> [!Tip]
+> To determine the current deployment model of a CMG:<!--SCCMDocs issue #611-->
+> 1. In the Configuration Manager console, go to the **Administration** workspace, expand **Cloud Services**, and select the **Cloud Management Gateway** node.
+> 2. Select the CMG instance.
+> 3. In the Details pane at the bottom of the window, look for the **Deployment Model** attribute.
+For a Resource Manager deployment, this attribute is **Azure Resource Manager**.
+>
+> You can also add the **Deployment Model** attribute as a column to the list view.

 ### Modifications in the Azure portal